 Hexagram 40XièDeliverance

 Water below, thunder above — the storm has broken and the air has cleared.
-The obstacle that defined Hexagram 39 has been resolved, and the practical question is what to do with the opening it leaves.
-The hexagram is unusually precise about the timing: if there is nowhere left to go, consolidate the return; if there is somewhere left to go, go early — the window the release opens does not stay open.
+The obstacle that defined Hexagram 39 is resolved, and the only hard question left is what to do with the opening it leaves.
+The hexagram is unusually precise about timing: if there is nowhere left to go, consolidate the return; if there is somewhere left to go, go early.
+The window a release opens does not stay open.

 60-second read

 Deliverance is the hexagram for the aftermath of a resolved obstacle.
 The storm of Hexagram 39 has broken; the rain has fallen; the road is open again.
-The hexagram statement is unusually precise about the timing: if there is no further operation to undertake, the return is fortunate; if there is, going early is fortunate.
-Most of the decision-relevant work concentrates in the cleanup imagery of the lines — catching the foxes that hid during the obstruction, finding the yellow arrows, untying the cords that bound, shooting the falcon from the high wall.
+The statement is unusually precise about timing: if there is no further move to make, the return is fortunate; if there is, going early is fortunate.
+Most of the decision work sits in the cleanup imagery of the lines — catching the foxes that hid during the obstruction, recovering the yellow arrows, releasing the cords that bound, shooting the falcon off the high wall.
 The release is not the end of the work.
 It is the moment the work becomes possible again.

 The hexagram